Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

 \subsubsection{States}

-\emph{Committed locations} (represented in gray in Figure~\ref{fig:automata}) are states where time delay is not allowed, and the only possible transition is the one outgoing from the committed location.
-Thus, all actions from/to a committed state are considered atomic.
+\textit{Committed locations}, shown in gray in Figure~\ref{fig:automata}, are states where immediate transitions occur, prohibiting time delays.
+Thus, transitions from or to committed states are considered atomic.

 Initially, all automata are in the \textit{idle} state.
-At any other given moment, context, transition, and task automata can either be in the \textit{active} or the \textit{idle} states, while the orchestrator can be in the \textit{spec} or \textit{transit} states.
+At any given moment, context, transition, and task automata can be in either \textit{active} or \textit{idle} states, while the orchestrator can be in the \textit{spec} or \textit{transit} states.

-\subsubsection{Local clock variables}
+\subsubsection{Local Clock Variables}

-Contexts and transition automata have a local clock variable, i.e., $t^x$ and $t^t$ respectively.
-The contexts use $t^x$ to measure the \textit{minimum} time to be active.
-The transition automata use $t^t$ to bound the \textit{maximum} time that they can be active.
-Both clock variables are reset every time the automata move to their \textit{active} states.
+Contexts and transition automata each have a local clock variable, $t^x$ and $t^t$ respectively.
+Contexts use $t^x$ to measure the minimum required active duration, while transition automata use $t^t$ to limit their maximum active time.
+These clocks are reset when the automata enter their \textit{active} states.

-\subsubsection{Synchronization with Mealy machines}
+\subsubsection{Synchronization with Mealy Machines}

-Timed automata model the \textit{dynamic behavior} of the system and have a precise notion of \textit{time}~\cite{behrmann2006uppaal}, while the Mealy machine determines what the robot should do when it reacts.
-However, there are no constraints on \textit{when} the reaction should happen.

-The timed automata modeled in Uppaal use a \textit{continuous time model}.
-We have local clocks to every state machine that determine when a transition should fire and synchronize with another transition if a synchronization channel is present.
-Let us define when the Mealy machine reactions happen and how they synchronize with the timed automata.

-We discretize time into fixed time units $t$.
-At each $t$, a transition can be taken by any timed automata (e.g., if the transition guards allow it).
-In parallel with the timed automata, at each $t$, a reaction must happen in every Mealy machine participating in the composition $\Lambda^{||}$.
-That is, at every $t$, each Mealy machine evaluates its inputs and sets its outputs.
-Most of the Mealy machines in $\Lambda^{||}$ will not be active.
-In fact, only one transition controller or one task controller will be active.
-The activation of the controllers is set by the timed automata as follows.
+Timed automata and Mealy machines serve distinct roles in the system.
+The former models dynamic behavior and time, while the latter determines the robot's actions without specific time constraints.
+To synchronize these components, we discretize time into fixed units $t$.
+At each time unit, timed automata transitions occur based on their guards, and concurrently, all Mealy machines in $\Lambda^{||}$ react according to their inputs.
+Most Mealy machines will be inactive, with only one transition or task controller active at any given time.
+This activation is governed by the timed automata, which manage the activation inputs in $\mathcal{I}^{||}$.